4ureliek/TEanalysis/Utils/README.md

     perl ~/bin/$scriptname -f input.bed -s genome.out -r genome.fa -b -e genome.fa -d -n 0

-    Two-tailed permutation test is done on the counts of overlaps for categories and the results are in a .stats.cat.txt file.
+    Two-tailed permutation test is done on the counts of overlaps for categories and the results are in a *.stats.cat.txt file
-    If -f is used then stats are also made on each repeat, with two-tailed permutation and binomial tests and the results are in a .stats.TE.txt file.
+    If -f is used then stats are also made on each repeat, with two-tailed permutation and binomial tests and the results are in a *.stats.TE.txt file.
+    Note that the output *.stats.cat.txt is basically included in the output *.stats.TE.txt, with values of tot tot tot in the columns Rclass, Rfam and Rname The use of -f will take longer but requires fewer bootsraps, because binomial test is more sensitive.

 	MANDATORY ARGUMENTS:
     -p,--prot     => (STRING) protein coding gff3 file; one of -p or -l is mandatory